-CRaIVE (Collaborators in Radiological Interventional Virtual Environments), is a consortium comprising of clinicians, physicists, computer scientists, clinical engineers and psychologists.
-Our aim is to implement and validate sophisticated virtual environments designed for use in the training of radiological interventional procedures.
-Our Virtual environment creates an awareness about recent health issues and developments in the medical field to offer a solution to it.
-Most common health issues seen among normal people are completely curable using available medication .
-Find more information about the medications at http://www.exlpharmacy.com/.
+CRaIVE Collaborators in Radiological Interventional Virtual Environments), is a consortium comprising of clinicians, physicists, computer scientists, clinical engineers and psychologists.
+Our aim is to implement and validate sophisticated virtual environments designed for use in the training of radiological interventional procedures and offer the solution to sexual dysfunction caused due to the effect of this therapy.
+Our Virtual environment creates an awareness about erectile dysfunction issues and developments in the drugs field to offer a solution to it.
+This ED issues seen among Men as a result of Pelvic Radiation therapy are completely curable using Viagra medication.

 Interventional Radiology (IR)

-IR is keyhole surgery using needles, specialised wires and tubes (catheters), guided by touch and imaging (x-ray, ‘Cat Scan'--CT, ultrasound).
-IR benefits from local anaesthesia, a tiny incision, few complications, reduced postoperative pain, short hospital stay and low cost.
-Most IR procedures commence with needle puncture of a blood vessel to insert guide wires and catheters: these clinical skills are acquired by all radiologists during training, as an apprenticeship in patients, inevitably associated with some discomfort and occasionally, complications.
+IR is keyhole surgery using needles, specialized wires, and tubes (catheters), guided by touch and imaging (x-ray, ‘Cat Scan’–CT, ultrasound).
+IR benefits from local anesthesia, a tiny incision, few complications, reduced postoperative pain, short hospital stay and low cost.
+Most IR procedures commence with needle puncture of a blood vessel to insert guidewires and catheters: these clinical skills are acquired by all radiologists during training, as an apprenticeship in patients, inevitably associated with some discomfort and occasionally, complications.
 ‘Straightforward’ cases for diagnosis are ideal for training but are being replaced by state-of-the-art, non-invasive imaging methods.
 While some skills (mainly visual, relating to orientation and spatial negotiation) can be taught in models (as in surgery), these have limitations for IR which relies heavily on a sense of touch.
 Both patients and trainees would benefit from the use of computers to create a VE with devices conveying touch sensation (haptics) to realistically mimic procedures on patients.
 Removal of this initial experience from the clinical environment would be time efficient while improving patient safety and reducing the time taken for medical trainees to attain and maintain higher levels of competence.
-To know about efficacy of Xanax in treating essential tremer see our other pages.